brandon-rhodes/blog/texts/brandon/essential-reading.md

 **“The Really Big One”**
 [The New Yorker](https://www.newyorker.com/magazine/2015/07/20/the-really-big-one)
 —
-I enjoyed re-reading this article several times after it was published.
+I enjoyed re-reading this article several times after it was published, and was delighted when it won the Pulitzer.
 After an opening that perfectly blends tension, humor, and science, Kathryn Schulz brings the energy of a mystery novel to a recent advance in seismology.